notrustverify/pastenym-cli/README.md

 Usage of pastenym:
   --burn
     	Specify if the text have to be deleted when read.
-Default is false --debug
+Default is false --view int
+    	Specify if the text have to be deleted when read.
+  --debug
     	Specify if the text have to be deleted when read.
 Default is false --id string